By JADE LE DELEY

 With onstage waterfalls, an ice rink and a pool, the Lido started wowing audiences before World War II and became an institution of Paris nightlife.
-It drew in performers from Josephine Baker to Marlene Dietrich to Elton John to Laurel and Hardy, and famous spectators, too.
+It drew in performers, from Josephine Baker, Marlene Dietrich and Elton John to Laurel and Hardy, and famous spectators, too.

 “The Lido will keep its name, but the cabaret will lose its soul.
-Because of the end of the revue and the layoff of 85% of staff, The Lido will become a basic venue that people rent,” said Frank Lafitte of the National Union of Artistic Activities.
+Because of the end of the revue and the layoff of 85% of staff, The Lido will become a basic venue that people rent,” said Franck Lafitte, from the National Union of Artistic Activities.

 An online petition to save the Bluebell Girls revue has been signed by over 50,000 people.

 “When the Lido reopened after World War II, people wanted to have fun.
 The Clerico brothers who bought the place wanted to make it a high-end venue.
 They invented the concept of dinner shows, which inspired other venues,” said Sonia Rachline, author of a book about the Lido.